-These ribs with peach bourbon sauce are fall-off-the-bone tender and full of bold flavours.
+These ribs with peach BBQ sauce are fall-off-the-bone tender and full of bold flavors.
 They cook low and slow, but the hands-on part is minimal.

 In other words, they take a while, the effort is low and the ribs are scrumptious.
-Don’t be afraid to use the shortcuts below if you’re feeling a bit lazy or short on time – and they’ll still taste great.
+Don’t be afraid to use the shortcuts below if you’re feeling a bit lazy or short on time.
+They will still taste great.

 I added peaches in the sauce just because I love using them wherever possible at their summer peak.
 It’s a solid sauce, but I have to admit the peaches are somewhat masked by the BBQ sauce.
 Nevertheless, the subtle sweetness and texture of the peaches do come through.

 The recipe uses the low-fuss baking method which works so well to infuse the flavor of the rub and results in perfectly tender ribs every time.
 Then I finish the ribs on the grill or under the broiler, adding the sauce and a bit of char for presentation.